Be-Leaf it! Fall Leaves Can Damage your Car

 Be aware of falling foliage and take extra care to protect your vehicle

 As the vibrant hues of autumn start to paint our surroundings, it’s essential to remember that those beautiful fall leaves can be more than just picturesque.
 How harmful could a little leaf be?
 What about several?
 As harmless as they may seem, you better be-leaf that leaves can cause some serious damage to your car.

-Leaves can cause more than just paint damage.
-If not properly disposed of, the leaves can accumulate between the body and hood can block engine air intake filters, clog radiators, and constrict cabin air filters.
-On top of all that damage, the leaves can rot, and the mold inside them can make the air in the car dangerous to breathe.
-Yikes!
+🍃 Engine Woes: Leaves can accumulate between the body and hood, blocking engine air intake filters, clogging radiators, and constricting cabin air filters.
+Plus, rotting leaves can produce mold, making the air in the car dangerous to breathe.

 1️⃣ Be mindful while passing through piles of dry and wet leaves.

-- Clear your car of any leaves before driving off on your adventure.
-Start by picking off the accessible ones with your hands.
-If there are tricky ones, use a leaf blower with caution as a leaf blower can also scratch your car.
+2️⃣ Clear your car of any leaves before driving off.
+Use your hands to pick off the accessible ones.
+If there are tricky ones, use a leaf blower with caution.

 3️⃣ Park your car away from areas where leaves won’t accumulate underneath your car.

-- Keep your car clean by visiting Mr. Magic Car Wash once a week, where you can receive a wash and wax with a Protect or Magic Shine Wash to prevent residue build-up of acidic substances, sap, pollen, and dirt.
+4️⃣ Keep your car clean by visiting Mr. Magic Car Wash once a week.
+Our Protect or Magic Shine Wash will prevent residue build-up of acidic substances, sap, pollen, and dirt.

 With these tips in mind, your car will maintain its beauty and functionality throughout the fall season.
 Have questions about maintaining your ride’s awesome paint job?
-Check out more on our blog for tips & tricks on how you can prevent any further damage.
+Check out our blog for more tips and tricks on preventing further damage.